 Since the beginning of this century, the simultaneous consideration of families of prior distributions instead of a single probability measure has become of fundamental importance for the risk assessment of financial positions.
 In this context, one often speaks of model uncertainty or ambiguity, where the uncertainty is modeled by a set \mathfrak{P} of probability measures.
 Especially after the subprime mortgage crisis, the desire for mathematical models based on nondominated families of priors arose: no single reference probability measure can be chosen which determines whether an event is deemed certain or negligible.
-To date, the most prominent example for a model consisting of a nondominated set of probability distributions is a Brownian motion with uncertain volatility, the so-called G-Brownian motion, cf. Peng [34, 35].
-The latter is intimately related to the theory of second order backward stochastic differential equations, cf. Cheridito et al. [11], and an extensive strand of literature has formed around this model.
-Another seminal contribution to nondominated sets of priors is Bouchard & Nutz [9].
+Beside the seminal contribution of [9], the to date most prominent example of a model involving nondominated uncertainty is a Brownian motion with uncertain volatility, the so-called G-Brownian motion, cf. [37].
+The latter is intimately related to the theory of second-order backward stochastic differential equations, cf. [13].
+An extensive strand of literature has formed around this model.

 On another note, there has been renewed interest in the role of Orlicz spaces in mathematical finance in the past few years.
-They have, for instance, appeared as canonical model spaces for risk measures, premium principles, and utility maximisation problems; see Bellini & Rosazza Gianin [4], Biagini & Černý [5], Cheridito & Li [10], Gao et al. [16, 19], and many others.
+They have appeared, e.g., as canonical model spaces for risk measures, premium principles, and utility maximisation problems, see [5, 6, 12, 20] and many others.